TradeWithDjojo/SmartYieldSaving/docs/01-phase-1-setup.md

 ### 2.1 Maximum Notional Value
 The maximum allowable size for your short position is:
 $$\text{Max Short Notional} = 0.5 \times (\text{USDC required for Orca Pool})$$
+*Note:* The USDC required for the Orca Pool is not equal to the total pool deposit.
+In practice, it typically represents approximately 50% of the overall deposit amount.

 ### 2.2 Leverage Safety
 * Set leverage such that the **Liquidation Price** is at least **25% away** (1.25x) from your entry price.